 This has been an auspicious year for The American University of Paris.
-This year we completed renovation of our existing teaching and learning spaces, culminating with the Grenelle building completion in summer 2016.
-We also launched our first capital campaign, AUP Ascending, in order to achieve our longterm vision of a consolidated, student-centered campus in Paris' 7th arrondissement through the acquisition of a new building.
+This year we completed the renovation of our existing teaching and learning spaces, culminating with the completion of the Grenelle building in summer 2016.
+We also launched our first comprehensive capital campaign, AUP Ascending, in order to achieve our long-term vision of a consolidated, student-centered campus in Paris' 7th arrondissement through the acquisition of a new building.

-In August 2017, after lengthy negotiations with the city of Paris and the French Administration, AUP became the proud owner of a large, ten-story building on 69, quai d'Orsay.
-This once-in-alifetime opportunity to purchase a new space galvanized leadership and board, especially given its location directly behind our Combes Student Life Center.
+lifetime opportunity to purchase a new space galvanized leadership and board, especially given its location directly behind our Combes Student Life Center.
 The new building renovation will connect to Combes for a seamless student life and learning experience and will become the center of The American University of Paris campus.